The pop-up selfie camera on this phone is pure magic!

 Goodbye screen notch, it's been nice knowing you.
-The Vivo Nex , with its pop-up selfie camera and all screen experience, proves you don't need ape the iPhone X's ($1,000 at Cricket Wireless) design to stand out, and that Chinese phone makers can indeed innovate.
+The Vivo Nex , with its pop-up selfie camera and all screen experience, proves you don't need ape the iPhone X's ($1,829 at Apple) design to stand out, and that Chinese phone makers can indeed innovate.

 Vivo's Nex demonstrates everything a phone of the future can be.
 It starts with a bezel-less 6.59-inch Super AMOLED display featuring a full HD+ resolution of 2,136 x 1,080 pixels.
 There's no front speaker grille, which gives it a clean, all screen look.
 The fingerprint reader is integrated into the screen, and a powerful Qualcomm Snapdragon 845 processor powers the phone.